nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 <hr/>

-* In this post we will learn how to run a flask server as a background service in windows using nssm
+* In this post we will learn how to use waitress as a WS for a flask application

 ## What is nssm
 * nssm runs commands or batch files (in our case, the flask application) as background services in windows